-What is Inventory Turnover?Inventory Turnover measures how many times in a given time-period your organization is able to sell its entire inventory.
-Inventory Turnover is an important efficiency metric and helpful in analyzing pricing, product demand, and of-course inventory purchase and costs.
-It is also a critical tool when selling perishable goods, where potential of waste is high.
+Inventory Turnover measures how often, in a given time-period, your organization is able to sell its entire inventory.
+Inventory Turnover is an important efficiency metric and is helpful in analyzing pricing, product demand, and, of course, inventory purchase and costs.
+It is also a critical tool when selling perishable goods, where the potential for waste is high.

 How to calculate Inventory Turnover

 If a clothing retailer generates $1M in sales each month, with $400K in Costs of Goods Sold (COGS), and the start of the month inventory was valued at $45K and closed at $55K; Using the Sales method, Inventory Turnover = $1M / (( $45K + $55K ) / 2 ) = 20X per month Using the COGS method, Inventory Turnover = $400 / (( $45K + $55K ) / 2 ) = 8X per month